serverless/serverless/docs/getting-started.md

 ### via npm

-_Note: If you don’t already have [Node 6](https://nodejs.org/en/download/package-manager/) or higher on your machine, you’ll need to install it first._
+_Note: If you don’t already have [Node](https://nodejs.org/en/download/package-manager/) on your machine, you’ll need to install it first.
+We suggest using the latest LTS version of NodeJS._

 Install the serverless CLI: